Pūtauaki: History

 Captain James Cook named the mountain "Mount Edgecumbe" on 2 November 1769, possibly in honour of John Edgecombe, the sergeant of marines on his vessel, the Endeavour.

-The mountain's official name changed back to Pūtauaki in 1925.
+In 1925 the mountain was gazetted with two official names: Putauaki and Mount Edgecumbe.

 The New Zealand government took part of the mountain from the Ngāti Awa people in the 1880s as part of a series of North Island land confiscations, supposedly for the purposes of military settlement.
 In a 1999 report the Waitangi Tribunal declared the confiscation illegal because there was no prospect of placing settlers on the mountain.

 Legendary source of name

 Māori legend tells of a love affair that Pūtauaki had with Whakaari / White Island.

 Another version of the legend is that Pūtauaki was lonely after losing a fight for Pīhanga (another mountain) so when he met Tarawera he decided to start a relationship with her.
 After raising a son and years of a troubled marriage, Pūtauaki cast his eye out towards the sea, where the very beautiful Whakaari was.
 The two would call out to each other at night while Tarawera slept.
 One night Pūtauaki could not contain his love any longer and decided to travel out to be with Whakaari.
 It is said that a mountain can only move once in their life and only at night so Pūtauaki had to travel across the land fast.
 Little did he know, his son had awoken and was following him.
 He heard the little whimper from his son and turned around.
 He tried to tell his son to stay with Tarawera but the little mountain would not leave his father.
 Then the sun rose and froze the two mountains where they were.
 When Tarawera awoke she saw that her husband had left and she started to weep, thus creating the Tarawera Falls and river.
 Until this day Tarawera still cries and Whakaari still calls out for her lover, who is frozen to the spot near Kawerau.